Quantcast

 RELATED

-On any given day, no matter my destination, you can find me in at least one article of men's clothing, specifically suiting.
-When I'm not wearing an oversized vintage blazer, then I'll be more than likely layering a men's button-up as a substitute for a lightweight jacket.
 What I love most about menswear is the overall comfort and not being confined to material that restricts my range of motion.
-Also, being tall and curvy, it's sometimes impossible to get that oversized feel when shopping within the women's department.
+Also, being tall and curvy, it's sometimes impossible to get that oversized feel when shopping in the women's department.
 Over the years, I've gotten my hands on a plethora of blazers and button-downs, even men's trousers in many different colors and prints but lately, I've embraced suiting with a more feminine approach.

-With men's suiting, there are only so many styles that are available.
+With menswear, there are only so many styles that are available.
 Mostly designed with classic silhouettes, this fall, I want to embrace more trendy and stylish pieces in line with the modern masculine twist that I love so much.
 Keep scrolling to check out these menswear-inspired looks that are all "woman."

 Peek-a-boo Blazer with a Twist